blwatkins/p5-typescript-template/README.md

 # LICENSE

-The source code of this project is licensed under the MIT License.
+This project is licensed under the MIT License.
 The full text of the license is included with this source code.